Jack Sparrow: Make-up and costumes

 Early character sketches of Johnny Depp as Jack Sparrow by Crash McCreery.

 An initial costume concept before Depp's ideas took hold.

 Depp wears a dreadlock wig in a rock-and-roll approach to a pirate aesthetic.
 He wears a red bandanna and numerous objects in his hair, influenced by Keith Richards' habit of collecting souvenirs from his travels; Sparrow's decorations include his "piece of eight".
 Sparrow wears kohl around his eyes, which was inspired by Depp's study of nomads, whom he compared to pirates, and he wore contacts that acted as sunglasses.
 Sparrow has several gold teeth, two of which belong to Depp, although they were applied during filming.
 Depp initially forgot to have them removed after shooting The Curse of the Black Pearl, and wore them throughout the shooting of the sequels.
 Like all aspects of Depp's performance, Disney initially expressed great concern over Depp's teeth.
+Depp also fought for Sparrow to be "missing his nose, with just a bloody wound in its place" for "comedic value"; this subtraction to the character was going to give Sparrow a new fear of the common cold, as well as becoming afraid of other extremely common things.
+Sparrow also would have avoided pepper, and the water—which would have posed a massive problem for the sea-faring character.
 Sparrow wears his goatee in two braids.
 Initially wire was used in them, but the wires were abandoned because they made the braids stick up when Depp lay down.
 Sparrow has numerous tattoos, and has been branded a pirate on his right arm by Cutler Beckett, underneath a tattoo of a sparrow.

 Depp collaborated with costume designer Penny Rose on his character's appearance, handpicking a tricorne as Sparrow's signature leather hat; to make Sparrow's unique, the other characters did not wear leather hats.
 A rubber version was used for the scene in Dead Man's Chest when the hat floats on water.
 Depp liked to stick to one costume, wearing one lightweight silk tweed frock coat throughout the series, and he had to be coaxed out of wearing his boots for a version without a sole or heel in beach scenes.
 The official line is that none of the costumes from The Curse of the Black Pearl survived, which allowed the opportunity to create tougher linen shirts for stunts.
 However, one remains which has been displayed in an exhibition of screen costumes in Worcester, England.
 It was a nightmare for Rose to track down the same makers of Sparrow's sash in Turkey.
 Rose did not want to silkscreen it, as the homewoven piece had the correct worn feel.
 Sparrow wears an additional belt in the sequels, because Depp liked a new buckle which did not fit with the original piece.